 3. People Factors or "People Problems” including politics, cultural factors, mental models, and conflicting goals and interests.

-More & more "intelligence" gets built into various machinery.
-So the workers who are partnered with the smart machines (and those who maintain them) must themselves be smarter.
+More and more "intelligence" gets built into machinery.
+So the workers who are partnered with the smart machines (and those who maintain them) must also be smarter.

 Self-managing ORGs are possible now - when leadership roles and management functions are shared more broadly, but they are not eliminated.
 (See Purser & Cabana, The Self-Managing Organization, Free Press, 1998.)